TenebrisNoctua/ClassPP/docs/tutorials/advanced/types.md

 ## Intellisense

-Class++ has been rewritten from ground up, to support the new type-solver and its capabilities.
+Class++ in 2.0, has been rewritten from ground up to support the new type-solver and its capabilities.
 This allows Class++ to be more intelligent with the `class` and `object` types, finally allowing the intellisense to be far better than what it used to be.

 ```lua